YourongYe/Programming-Basics/general_OO/oo_4_principals.md

 derived class virtual function at runtime.

 # Abstraction
 Data abstraction refers to providing only essential information about the data to the outside world, hiding the background details or implementation.
+Generally speaking: class is the abstraction of a type of objects that have same features.
+Benefits: avoid duplications, easy to maintain
+Narrowly speaking: abstract class

 # Inheritance
 A class can derive from a base class to have its features (member variables and functions).